kg7825881/CodeAI-Tutor/README.md

 ## Research Plan

-*(**Action:** Copy and paste the 2-paragraph "Research Plan" I provided you earlier into this section.
-Review and edit it to make it your own.)*

 Our research will identify and evaluate open-source language models for their capacity to analyze student competence in Python programming...

 ---

 ## Reasoning

-*(**Action:** Copy and paste the answers to the four "Reasoning" questions I provided you earlier into this section.
-Review and edit them.)*

 #### What makes a model suitable for high-level competence analysis?
 A model suitable for competence analysis must go far beyond simple syntax checking.
 Its key attributes are...